cuwire/cuwire.github.io/help.md

 ## Join the conversation

-Write comment at bottom on every page on [cuwire.io](http://cuwire.io).
+Write a comment at the bottom of any page on [cuwire.io](http://cuwire.io).

-A communities to ask questions and get answers from other people who use Facebook or Google Plus:
+Communities to ask questions and get answers from other people on Facebook or Google Plus:

 <a href="http://facebook.com/{{ site.footer-links.facebook }}"><i class="fa fa-facebook-square fa-2x"></i> Facebook group</a>